LouisClazz/DockerfileClazz/README.md

 Currently, have an image with all the copied files before.
 But the only thing your app needs to run is the result of the `$ npm run build` command.
 This static result is located in the directory named `dist` into `/app`.

-To keep the only important content `/app/dist` you should do a [multi stage](https://docs.docker.com/develop/develop-images/multistage-build/#name-your-build-stages) `Dockerfile`.
+To keep only the important content `/app/dist`, do a [multi stage](https://docs.docker.com/develop/develop-images/multistage-build/#name-your-build-stages) `Dockerfile`.
 Multi-stage will help us build the app in a temporary image and then copy the result of the build into a definitive image.
 To render static HTML/CSS and JS you should use a proxy, I advise you to use this docker image `nginx:1.17-alpine` as base.

 I recommend that you name your different stages.
 You can copy the content of a build in a previous stage into another like this `COPY --from=stage-build` only if you named a previous stage like this `FROM node:lts-slim AS stage-build`.
 Now you can copy the content of `/app/dist` into `/usr/share/nginx/html/`.